franciscoxavier04/pm-BIM/docs/getting-started/boards-introduction/README.md

 Agile Boards in OpenProject support teams in their agile project management methodology, e.g. Scrum or Kanban.

-You can create as many flexible boards as you want with both lists and cards on it.
+You can create as many flexible boards as you want with both lists and cards on them.
 A list usually represents a workflow, e.g. status or version of a work package.
-The cards are work packages, e.g. tasks, on this list.
+The cards are work packages, e.g. tasks, on these lists.

 ## Manage your work in a Board

 To manage your work in an agile board, open the boards module in the project menu.
 Choose a board from the list where you want to work on.
 Open it by double clicking the board's title.

-You can prioritize cards within a list via drag and drop, add new cards and update cards status directly in a board.
+You can prioritize cards within a list via drag and drop, add new cards and update a card's status directly in a board.
 To edit the details of a card, double click it.

 ![A gif showing how to open and edit a board in OpenProject](openproject_getting_started_boards.gif)